 Credit maturity

-Funds clear on a delay: spends drain oldest-first, so the cashable balance is the matured part of the newest run of lots, never money still in its settlement wait.
+Funds clear on a delay: spends drain oldest-first, so the matured balance is the cleared part of the newest run of lots, never money still in its settlement wait.

 Not every credit a user holds can be cashed out the instant it lands.
-The money behind a fresh credit can still be pulled back — a card chargeback, a disputed payment — so the platform makes new funds wait out a settlement window before they count as cleared.
-Credit maturity is how that wait is modelled and measured.
+The money behind a fresh credit can still be pulled back by a card chargeback or a disputed payment, so the platform makes new funds wait out a settlement window before they count as cleared.
+Credit maturity is how that wait is modeled and measured.

 The idea